-IFFIm is a multilateral development institution created in 2006 as a financing tool to accelerate and facilitate funding for immunizations carried out by Gavi, the Vaccine Alliance (Gavi1), and thereby help the international community achieve the Millennium Development Goals for improved child and maternal health.
-IFFIm serves as an additional funding vehicle for Gavi-approved programs and does not have any operations other than making grants to Gavi to finance programs in the world's poorest countries.2 IFFIm has no employees and therefore receives administrative support from Gavi.
+IFFIm is a multilateral development institution created in 2006 as a financing tool to accelerate and facilitate funding for immunizations carried out by Gavi, the Vaccine Alliance (Gavi), and thereby help the international community in achieving the United Nation's Sustainable Development Goals.
+IFFIm serves as an additional funding vehicle for Gavi-approved programs and does not have any operations other than making grants to Gavi to finance programs in the world's poorest countries.
+IFFIm has no employees and therefore receives administrative support from Gavi.
 Moreover, the IBRD, as treasury manager, conducts IFFIm's financial affairs, including risk management.
 The role of the IBRD as treasury manager is a significant source of credit strength for IFFIm.
 The financial and institutional strength of the IBRD allows it to provide innovative risk management solutions, which ultimately benefit IFFIm.
 IFFIm is incorporated as a private company, registered as a charity in England and Wales, and is governed by its own board of directors.